 Potential hazards & guidance on how to control them Do you believe the hazard is adequately controlled?
-Recommended Controls Measures Control measures must be amended to reflect the circumstances of your workplace by removing, adding, or amending content below. government guidance Contingency framework: education and childcare settings August 2021.
+Yes Recommended Controls Measures Control measures must be amended to reflect the circumstances of your workplace by removing, adding, or amending content below.
 Communication, consultation and training Employers have a legal duty to consult workers on health and safety matters.
 To help workers feel safe returning to work employers should consult with them on any health and safety measures that have been put in place to reduce the risk of COVID-19 spreading.
 Schools continue to engage with staff (including through trade unions and employee representative groups) to monitor and understand any unforeseen impacts of changes to working environments.
 Clear and up to date information and guidance on how to manage the risks associated with COVID-19 is available via the schools portal and Government website.
 Staff are consulted when considering local arrangements.
 Signage, posters and other instructions, where available, use simple, clear messaging to explain guidelines using images and clear language, with consideration of groups for which English may not be their first language.
 Stress & Anxiety Mental health is important, especially during times of uncertainty.
 The government has published guidance on the mental health and wellbeing aspects of coronavirus (COVID-19).
 The Department for Education is providing additional support for both pupil and staff wellbeing in the current situation.
 Information about the extra mental health support for pupils and teachers is available.
+The Education Support Partnership provides a free helpline for school staff and targeted support for mental health and wellbeing.
 The Headteacher and other senior staff monitor working arrangements and offer support and advice where necessary.
 A procedure is available for individuals to report concerns over breaches of school safe working policy/guidelines so that intervention can occur.
-A risk assessment addressing COVID-19 concerns for an employee has been completed for any member of staff raising concerns
+A risk assessment addressing COVID-19 concerns for an employee has been completed for any member of staff raising concerns about their safety or well-being and appropriate control measures identified and implemented.
+Staff are made aware of sources of information via the school portal that will assist their wellbeing such as: Employee Wellbeing Issue: 2 • School Covid-19 Risk Assessment & Checklist